Profilometer Terrain Measurement System

 Submission & Evaluation

-- Evaluation Factors: Award will be made on a best value trade-off basis.
+Proposals must be submitted electronically via email by April 20, 2026, 10:00 AM Local Time.
+Award will be made on a best value trade-off basis, considering Technical, Past Performance, and Price.
 Technical is significantly more important than Price, which is equally important to Past Performance.
-An "Acceptable" rating is required for Technical and Past Performance.
-Price must be fair and reasonable.
+An "Acceptable" rating is required for both Technical and Past Performance.
+Proposals should be organized into four volumes: Technical, Past Performance, Cost/Price, and Solicitation/Award Documents.
+Offerors must be registered in SAM.gov.